 Further progress was made in 2003 with the support of Rodger Curran and the VEC, and the achievement of independent status in 2007 has set the foundation for the next module in the short history of Coláiste Pobail Osraí.
 Under the care of Principal Cathnia Ó Muircheartaigh, the provision of a modern and well-equipped building for the students and staff at the current Ormonde Road complex was the next priority.
 Currently the full range of facilities from expert teaching staff to science laboratories, art, home economics and materials technology room are available to all students, a long way from the 3 initial classrooms on St. Joseph’s on the Waterford Road.

-This year, Coláiste Pobail Osraí will celebrate its thirtieth year of service.
+This year, Coláiste Pobail Osraí celebrates its thirtieth year of service.
 On reaching this significant milestone we celebrate the success, growth and prosperity of our Gaelcholáiste, and look with excitement to the future as we prepare to move to a state of the art campus on the Western Environs in the near future.
 A huge thanks to all who have been with us along the way.